©

 Artist’s Statement

-Each of my series encapsulates a journey through a distinct landscape.
-For example, I explore the path of self-discovery in 'Know Thyself' and 'Freedom,' while 'Fons et Origo' and 'Originem' represent our shared universal origins.
-'I Will Meet You There' is my attempt to capture the essence of our dwelling amidst the celestial ocean.
+I take a journey through a unique landscape in each of my series.
+For instance, I explore the path of self-discovery in 'Know Thyself' and 'Freedom,' while 'Fons et Origo' and 'Originem' represent our shared universal origins.
+'I Will Meet You There' is my attempt to capture the essence of our existence in the celestial ocean.
 Through this series, I aim to convey the extraordinary nature of the landscape we are constantly immersed in - the eternal cosmic waters.
-Contemplating the Cosmos as the primordial and original place of birth enables me to transcend distinctions of borders, cultures, and religions.
+By contemplating the cosmos as the primordial and original place of birth, I can transcend distinctions of borders, cultures, and religions.

-"Bergamini’s multi-layered works are informed by her on going efforts to create a less reactive and more responsive presence in the world.
-They act as the muse for meditations on the many facets of surrender, empowerment, "e erence, and love that exist in ourselves and in our relation to a greater whole".
-Ivy Brown, of Ivy Brown Gallery, New York.
+"Bergamini's multi-layered works are informed by her ongoing efforts to create a less reactive and more responsive presence in the world.
+They are the muse for meditations on the many facets of surrender, empowerment, "reverence, and love that exist in ourselves and our relation to a greater whole"—Ivy Brown of Ivy Brown Gallery, New York.

 Bio

-Angelica Bergamini is a visual artist and color therapist based in New York, originally from Italy.
-She has received grants from the European Community and studied in Spain at the Faculty of Fine Arts of the University of Granada and the Museo National Centro de Arte Reina Sofia in Madrid before graduating cum laude in Painting from the Fine Arts Academy of Florence, Italy.
-Recently, she completed her Master's degree in Partnership Studies and Shamanism at the University of Udine, Italy.
-Her paper, inspired by the work of social systems scientist Riane Eisler, was published in the online publication of the University of Barcelona Blue Gum.
+Angelica Bergamini is a visual artist based in New York, originally from Italy.
+Graduating cum laude in Painting from the Fine Arts Academy of Florence in Italy, she received two grants from the European Commission to study at the Faculty of Fine Arts of the University of Granada and the Museo National Centro de Arte Reina Sofia in Madrid.
+Recently, she completed her Master's in Partnership Studies and Shamanism at the University of Udine to further her research on the role of art in shamanic practices.
+During her Master's, the University of Barcelona published her paper inspired by social systems scientist Riane Eisler.

-Her latest solo show was at MuSA, the Museum of Sculpture and Architecture, in Pietrasanta (Italy).
+Her latest solo show was at MuSA Museum in Pietrasanta (Italy).